spatial-ninjas/research/docs/00-frontmatter/title.md

    SSAL only keeps essentials: Node IDs, street names, lengths, and one-way status.

    The Engine (Test_LLM_for_routing.py):
-   This is the algorithm that feeds the SSAL data and a routing prompt to the LLM (Gemma 3).
+   This is the algorithm that feeds the SSAL data and a routing prompt to the LLM.
    It asks the LLM to act as a GPS and output a route in JSON format.

    The Interface (app.py):